zjreid1/Cybersecurity-Sacramento/index.md

 or\
 Virtually on Discord\
 \
-Next meeting date/time: December 11th from 7PM - 8:30PM.
+Next meeting date/time: Janurary 8th from 7PM - 8:30PM.

 ---